-The surgeon will close your wounds with either metal staples or nonremovable stitches or dissolvable stitches.
+The surgeon will close your wound with metal staples, non-removable or dissolvable stitches.
 You may also have a drain (a fine tube which allows drainage of excess fluid) in your wound, which is usually removed 24-48 hours after surgery.